AI & Agents

 Common problems:

 • Auth Failures: Verify API keys in Dagster config.
+Create a key in Settings > Devices & Agents > API Keys, or POST /current/user/auth/key/.

-• Concurrency: Enable file locks for multi-agent.
+• Concurrency: Use file locks for multi-agent writes with POST /current/workspace/{workspace_id}/storage/{node_id}/lock/.

 Test pipeline: